 STATEMENT ON OBSERVANCE OF THE INTERNATIONAL DAY OF ZERO TOLERANCE FOR FGM

-The National Gender and Equality Commission joins the rest of the world in commemorating the International Day of Zero Tolerance for Female Genital Mutilation.
-This is an awareness day marked every 6th February to educate the public on issues of Female Genital Mutilation (FGM), mobilize political will and resources to eradicate FGM and celebrate achievements and preserve gains made so far in the efforts of ending FGM.
+The National Gender and Equality Commission joins Kenya and the rest of the world in commemorating the International Day of Zero Tolerance for Female Genital Mutilation.
+This day is marked on the 6th of February of each year to amplify and direct the efforts on the elimination of Female Genital Mutilation (FGM).
+States often mark this day through public education programs on among others negative consequences of FGM and displaying practices and innovations that have worked well.
+States also celebrate achievements and renew their commitments to mobilize political will and resources to eradicate FGM.

 The theme for the year 2023 is ‘Partnering with men and boys to transform social and gender norms to End Female Genital Mutilation’.
 The theme is a call to mobilize partnerships with men and boys and to create new positive gender norms.

 Female genital mutilation (FGM) is a human rights violation and has negative effects on the physical, social, and emotional well-being of women and girls.
 It violates a series of well-established human rights principles, norms, and standards, including the principles of equality and non-discrimination, the right to life (when the procedure results in death), the right to freedom from torture and cruel, inhuman, or degrading treatment or punishment, and the freedoms of the child from harm.
 FGM is a manifestation of gender inequality deeply entrenched in social, political and economic structures.
 In many cultures, FGM is considered a rite of passage and is deeply entrenched in cultural traditions and religious beliefs.
 In some communities, FGM is seen as providing group identity, prestige, community acceptance, marriageability, and inclusion.